 The main components of radio technology and signaling are in use today.
 There are OFDM systems in operation today, and their reliability is factored into the services offered.

-17.5.4.1 Coexistence of 802 wireless standards specifying devices for unlicensed operation

-A working group proposing a wireless project is required to demonstrate coexistence through the preparation of a Coexistence Assurance (CA) document unless it is not applicable.
-The Working Group will create a CA document as part of the WG balloting process.
-If the Working Group elects not to create a CA document, it will explain to the EC the reason the CA document is not applicable.

-The working group will create a CA document and specifically reference IEEE P802.15.4g as part of the WG balloting process.

 1.2.5 Economic Feasibility

-For a project to be authorized, it shall be able to show economic feasibility (so far as can reasonably be estimated) for its intended applications.
-At a minimum, the proposed project shall show:

 Each proposed IEEE 802 LMSC standard shall provide evidence of economic feasibility.
 Demonstrate, as far as can reasonably be estimated, the economic feasibility of the proposed project for its intended applications.
 Among the areas that may be addressed in the cost for performance analysis are the following: